sodadata/docs/soda/new-documentation.md

 <br />

+#### June 1, 2023
+* Added instructions and event payload details for using a [webhook]({% link soda/integrate-webhooks.md %}#webhooks-for-soda-cloud-agreement-notifications) to notify a third-party of new, deleted, or changed Soda agreements.

 #### May 25, 2023
 * Added a step for [configuring]({% link soda/connect-spark.md %}#connect-to-spark-for-databricks-sql) `soda-core-spark[databricks]` to be sure to install `databricks-sql-connector` as well.